 Registration for the State Examination is done online via the SIS system.
 To complete the registration, you will need to log into the SIS system and enter the module "Final Exams".
 You can register for the final state examination in the section "Registration for exam dates of final state examinations".
-Registration is open only during the dates specified in the Academic Calendar.
+Registration is open only during the dates specified in the Academic calendar.
 You can register by clicking on the orange buttons "Register for final state examination date".
-You need to register for a particular exam term/date for each of your subjects separately.
-If you have any questions or problems, please feel free and get back to the International Office.
-Please also note you will be registered for a one- or two-week-long official period.
+Note: You need to register for a particular exam term/date for each of your subjects separately.
+If you have any questions or problems, please feel free and get back to the International Office at degreeprograms@fsv.cuni.cz.

+Please also note that you will be registered for a one or two-week-long official period.
 You will be informed of the particular date, hour and place of your final exam by the Programme Coordinator.

-Respective deadlines for the fulfillment of all study obligations always correspond with the period when a student intends to take the Final State Examination, e.g. students wishing to take the Exam in June 2024 must fulfil their study obligations by 2 June 2024, and the registration period for the State Examination is from 17 April till 30 April 2024.
+Respective deadlines always correspond with the period when a student intends to take the State Examination, e.g. students wishing to take the Exam in June 2023 must fulfil their study obligations by 4 June 2023, and the registration period for the State Examination is from 17 April till 4 May 2023.

 Therefore, students are advised to carefully follow the Academic Calendar.